38th ADA Soldiers’ teamwork keeps local park safe, clean for patrons

 |0

-This work, 38th ADA Soldiers’ teamwork keeps local park safe, clean for patrons [Image 3 of 3], by Ayako Watsuji, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 38th ADA Soldiers’ teamwork keeps local park safe, clean for patrons, by Ayako Watsuji, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT